 Right now, I spend the majority of my waking hours looking after the twins.
 I went back to my corporate job after my maternity leave ended – and left six months later.
-It was a difficult time and, ultimately, it just wasn’t doable.
+It was a tricky time and, ultimately, it just wasn’t doable.

 I’m a content design lead.
 Alongside a team of UX designers, writers and researchers, I help shape digital experiences.
-I worked hard to get there – and I loved it.
+I worked hard to get there – and loved it.
 I never felt Sunday dread.
 I’ve had jobs that drained the life out of me, but that wasn’t one of them.

 But reality was very different.
 I hadn’t anticipated how much had changed – or perhaps how little attention I’d paid to the state of the world while buried in nappies.
 The ongoing economic uncertainty, Brexit trade disruption and cost of living crisis were still weighing on businesses and forcing them to make cuts.
 The hangover of the pandemic lingered.
 And then came AI, bringing with it a knee-jerk rush to automate jobs that weren’t quite ready to be automated.